camronh/Lottery-Tutorial/PART2.md

 npx hardhat node
 ```

-Then, in a separate terminal, we can deploy to our local chain, specified by the `--network` parameter:
+Then, in a separate terminal, we can deploy to our chain (localhost), specified by the `--network` parameter:

 ```bash
 npx hardhat --network localhost deploy